Kapa420/culinary_world/README.md

 - `manage.py` file: Django's main file
 - `requirements.txt` file: file containing all project dependencies

+## Users

+In order for a demo version, you can use the superuser by default or create a new superuse

+- Default superuser name: master
+- Default superuser password: 123456789

+Create a new superuser:

+`python manage.py createsuperuser`

 ## Contributing

 If you want to contribute to this project, follow these steps: